ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 The three primary types of [control statements][controlStructures] are:
 - Sequential statmenetes are executed in the default ordering
 - Iterative statements control the number of times a block of code is executed
-- Conditional statements control which block of code is executed, and which are not
+- Conditional (or selection) statements control which blocks of code are executed, and which are not

 ![Control Statements](../fig/lnpls008.gif){: width="500" }
 *Image source: https://docs.oracle.com/cd/B19306_01/appdev.102/b14261/controlstructures.htm*